 Nowadays, it feels like you hear the phrase “design thinking” every time you turn around.
 But how many people really use it well?
-We were curious about how different companies interpret design thinking, and we thought you might be too.
+We were curious about how different companies interpret the term, and we thought you might be too.
 We’ve scoured the internet and found some of the best resources to add to your design thinking toolkit – read on for ways to leverage human-forward thinking for your brand’s everyday needs.

-Not fully convinced of the practical applications of design thinking?
+Not fully convinced of the practical applications of divergent thinking?
 This blog takes the reader through multiple real-world examples of how employing this way of thought can transform businesses and communities.
 Using this method can not only change your organization – sometimes, it can change the world.

 There are many misconceptions about design thinking.
 Some mistake it as a tool exclusively for designers, some question it’s integrative abilities, and still others don’t understand how to apply it to their niche business challenges.
 TheNextWeb has got your back, delving deep into the history and organizational structures that drive this unique way of thought.